Dual Adjunction Between $\Omega$-Automata and Wilke Algebra Quotients: Introduction

 Here $\Omega^\rev$-automata (in words, \emph{reverse-$\Omega$-automata}) are a new type of lasso automata that correspond to the reverse of $\Omega$-automata.

-Furthermore, we show that lasso semigroups provide an algebraic characterisation of lasso languages.
+Furthermore, we show that lasso semigroups provide an algebraic characterisation of lasso languages beyond saturated languages.
 That is, homomorphisms into finite lasso semigroups recognise precisely the regular lasso languages.

-Although we are motivated by algebra-coalgebra dual adjunctions, we will leave the use of coalgebras and algebras for a functor implicit in order to keep the presentation simple.
+We note that dual adjunctions between coalgebras and algebras have been shown in \cite{Bezhanishvili2023MinimizationInLogicalForm,BonchiEtAl2014AlgebraCoalgebraDualityInBrzozowski,Rot16:CoalgMinInitialityFinality} to give rise to abstract minimisation algorithms for a wide range of automata that operate on finite words.
+Similar results have been shown for $\Omega$-automata in \cite[Ch.~8]{Cruchten2022TopicsInOmegaAutomata}.
+These dual adjunctions are of a different nature from the ones studied here, but they have also served as motivation and inspiration.

 The paper is organised as follows.
 In \Cref{sec:preliminaries} we collect basic definitions and notation on lasso automata, $\Omega$-automata and Wilke algebras.
 In \Cref{sec:algRecognitionLassoLanguages} we introduce lasso semigroups, define the maps $\Aut, \Alg$ and $\Rev$ and use them to show that finite lasso semigroups recognise $\omega$-regular languages (\Cref{thm:lassoAutomataAdjunctionChain}).
 In \Cref{sec:adjunctionLassoAutLassoAlg} we extend these maps to functors and prove the adjunction from Diagram \labelcref{diag:lassoAutAdjInformal} (\Cref{thm:lassoAutomataAdjunctionChain}).
 We use it to derive the adjunction from Diagram \labelcref{diag:OmegaAutAdjInformal} (\Cref{thm:OmegaAutAdjunction}) in \Cref{sec:adjunctionOmegaAutomata}.
+At the end of \Cref{sec:adjunctionLassoAutLassoAlg,sec:adjunctionOmegaAutomata}, we briefly discuss how our functors relate minimal automata and maximal Wilke algebra quotients, and applications of the adjunction.
 We conclude with a summary and a discussion of related and future work in \Cref{sec:conclusion}.
-All omitted proofs are provided in the appendix.